 Creating a Scenario by Capturing the Spreadsheet State

-You can switch cases one at a time from the cases panel, or you can switch scenarios and observe how all the cases part of that scenario are set to the right value, making it a breeze to watch charts changing as scenarios are changed.
+You can switch cases one at a time for each cell from the cases panel, or you can switch scenarios and observe how all the cases that are part of that scenario are set to the right value, making it a breeze to watch charts changing as scenarios are changed.

 Combining Multiple Scenarios